home-assistant/home-assistant.io/source/_integrations/compensation.markdown

 ha_integration_type: integration
 ---

 The Compensation integration consumes the state from other sensors.
-It exports the compensated value as state and the following values as attributes: `entity_id` and `coefficients`.
+It exports the compensated value as state in a separate entity and the following values as attributes: `entity_id` and `coefficients`.
 A single polynomial, linear by default, is fit to all data points provided.

 ## Configuration